Shakthivelms8/dp-420-cosmos-db-dev/instructions/05-sdk-offline.md

 1. Close the integrated terminal.

-## View the changes in the emulator
+## Task 04: View the changes in the emulator

 Now that you have created a new database in the Azure Cosmos DB emulator, you will use the online **Data Explorer** to observe the new SQL API database within the emulator.